 Please be aware we will alter these plans as necessary.
 We will reach out via phone to discuss alternate means for care.
 Many facilities have modified their visitation policies and we are obligated to honor their restrictions.
 If you have a specific need, please call 919.828.0890.

-The Transitions Kids team will conduct all visits for patients on our palliative care service via phone or video conference.
-Transitions Kids administration will closely monitor the unfolding situation and will adjust this plan as needed.
-If there is a specific need for an in-person visit, please reach out to your usual contact within the team or to our 24/7 Medical Support Line (919.980.5439).
-We will obtain information regarding the need for an in-person visit and Transitions Kids administration will review and will communicate with you as to whether an in-person visit is advisable.
-Should you need more information on our video conferencing tool (Zoom), please email email@example.com for a link.
+The Transitions Kids team will conduct all visits for patients on our palliative care service in person.
+Please reach out to your usual contact within the team or to our 24/7 Medical Support Line (919.748.0823) for more information.
+Should you need more information on our video conferencing tool, please email firstname.lastname@example.org for a link.